-Rhode Island CRNA salaries are a little lower than the national average and range from $120k to $145k.
+Rhode Island CRNA salaries are lower than the national average around $133k.

 Frequently Asked Questions

-During Phase 1 (the academic portion), you’ll be on Central Connecticut State University’s academic calendar and will enjoy all of the university student holidays and vacations.
+During Phase 1 (the academic portion), you’ll be on Central Connecticut State University’s academic calendar and vacations.

 During Phase 2 (the last 17 months of the CRNA program), you’ll have a maximum of 20 days off.